Laura Ingalls Wilder: Birth and ancestry

 Laura Elizabeth Ingalls was born to Charles Phillip and Caroline Lake (née Quiner) Ingalls on February 7, 1867.
-At the time of her birth, the family lived seven miles north of the village of Pepin, Wisconsin, in the Big Woods region of Wisconsin.
+At the time of her birth, the family lived 7 miles north of the village of Pepin, Wisconsin, in the Big Woods region of Wisconsin.
 Ingalls' home in Pepin became the setting for her first book, Little House in the Big Woods (1932).
 She was the second of five children, following her older sister, Mary Amelia.
 Three more children would follow: Caroline Celestia (Carrie); Charles Frederick, who died in infancy; and Grace Pearl.
-Wilder's birth site is commemorated by a replica log cabin at the Little House Wayside in Pepin.
+Ingalls's birth site is commemorated by a replica log cabin at the Little House Wayside in Pepin.

 Ingalls was a descendant of the Delano family, the ancestral family of U.S. President Franklin Delano Roosevelt.
 One paternal ancestor, Edmund Ingalls, from Skirbeck, Lincolnshire, England, emigrated to America, settling in Lynn, Massachusetts.
 In addition, Laura was the 7th great-granddaughter of the Mayflower passenger Richard Warren, and a third cousin once removed of the U.S. President and Civil War General Ulysses S. Grant.
+The Ingalls family lived near the Quiner family; three of the Ingalls married Quiners.

 Early life

 When she was two years old, Laura moved with her family from Wisconsin (in 1869).
 After stopping in Rothville, Missouri, they settled in the Indian country of Kansas, near modern-day Independence, Kansas.
 Her younger sister, Carrie, was born in Independence in August 1870, not long before they moved again.
 According to Wilder, her father Charles Ingalls had been told that the location would be open to white settlers, but when they arrived this was not the case.
 The Ingalls family had no legal right to occupy their homestead because it was on the Osage Indian reservation.
 They had just begun to farm when they heard rumors that settlers would be evicted, so they left in the spring of 1871.
-Despite the fact that in her novel Little House on the Prairie and her Pioneer Girl memoir, Ingalls portrayed their departure as being prompted by rumors of eviction, she also noted that her parents needed to recover their Wisconsin land because the buyer had not paid the mortgage.
+Despite the fact that Little House on the Prairie and Pioneer Girl portrayed their departure as being prompted by rumors of eviction, she also noted that her parents needed to recover their Wisconsin land because the buyer had not paid the mortgage.

 The Ingalls family went back to Wisconsin, where they lived for the next three years.
 Those experiences formed the basis for Wilder's first two novels, Little House in the Big Woods (1932) and the beginning of Little House on the Prairie (1935).

 In the book On the Banks of Plum Creek (published in 1939), the third volume of her fictionalized history which takes place around 1874, the Ingalls family moves from Kansas to an area near Walnut Grove, Minnesota, settling in a dugout on the banks of Plum Creek.